m3rone/busfs-server/README.md

 - Clients: After BUSFS is in working order, clients for different platforms (Linux, Windows, maybe even Android) will be developed with both CLI and GUI alternatives.
 It is also very easy to integrate your own apps as all the API's are easily accessible.

-- Simple with no maintenance: To run, you only have to install the dependencies and run a single file.
+- Simple with no maintenance: To run, you only have to install the dependencies and run a single command.

 ### Limitations
-- Currently, BUSFS stores the user password in plaintext in the app.py file.
-Which means your username and password will reset if you just copy and paste the new version of this app in place of the old one.
-Regarding plaintext, it should not be an issue as someone who gets access to your server already has access to your files.
+- Currently, BUSFS stores the user password in plaintext in the config.ini file.
+However, it should not be an issue as someone who gets access to your server already has access to your files.
 Please encrypt your files if this is a concern.

 - It supports only one user account.